Adam Lambert: Personal life

-After being outed on the internet during his bid to win American Idol, Adam Lambert confirmed that he was gay in a Rolling Stone cover interview that was published in June 2009.
+After being outed on the internet during his bid to win American Idol, Adam Lambert confirmed that he is gay in a Rolling Stone cover interview that was published in June 2009.
 He was in a relationship with Finnish entertainment reporter and reality TV personality Sauli Koskinen from November 2010 until April 2013, when Lambert announced that the couple had split up amicably.
 From March to November 2019, Lambert was in a relationship with model Javi Costa Polo.

 Lambert got his first tattoo at 27, just before the start of American Idol.
 That tattoo, an Eye of Horus, was placed on his wrist.
 Since then, he has covered his arms and torso with work by notable tattoo artists Maxime Plescia-Büchi, Daniel Meyer, and Roxx.

 In November 2023, Lambert, in collaboration with Roger Taylor, Sarina Taylor, Bryan Patrick Franklin, and Michael Solis, opened The Wild bar in West Hollywood, California.